patrickkidd/rpycbench/README.md

 This automatically fetches and installs the latest wheel from GitHub releases - no version string needed!

-**How it works**: The script queries the GitHub API for the latest release, extracts the wheel URL, and runs `pip install --upgrade --force-reinstall` on it.
-This ensures you always get the most recent build without manually tracking version numbers.

 ## Installation Options

-The quick install above is recommended, but here are other options:

 ### Manual Installation from GitHub Releases

-Every push to master automatically builds a wheel.
-Install a specific version:

 ```bash
 # Install specific version